myds2/Getting-and-Cleaning-Data/codebook.md

 fBodyGyroJerkMag-mean()
 fBodyGyroJerkMag-std()

-The angle variables are also included: gravityMean tBodyAccMean tBodyAccJerkMean tBodyGyroMean tBodyGyroJerkMean

 Duplicated variable names: add .2 to the end of the duplicated varialbe name for example: "fBodyAcc-bandsEnergy()-1,8"   "fBodyAcc-bandsEnergy()-1,8.2"
               "fBodyAcc-bandsEnergy()-9,16"  "fBodyAcc-bandsEnergy()-9,16.2"